sbazhko/blog/content/posts/post2.md

 ## Conclusion

-- If you tell me Sergei, name the top 5 services that I must know
+If you ask me, "Sergei, name the top 5 AWS services I must know," my answer would be: **It depends.** It depends on what you're working on.
+Here's how it breaks down:

-- Well, the thing is, it largely depends.
-On what you’re working at.
-    - If that is Data Engineering or work with real time data - these are Kinesis, Firehose, S3, IAM, KMS, EMR, Flink
+- **For Data Engineering or working with real-time data**:
-    - If this is more event-driven customer facing app, than - Lambda, EventBridge, DynamoDB, S3, API GW
-    - If you say on the other end of serverless spectrum, create more like a proxy whatever, than - EC2, API GW, VPC, IAM,…
-- But if I try really hard to name top 5 services that would be useful for use in nearly any job
+  - Kinesis
+  - Firehose
+  - S3
   - IAM
   - KMS
+  - EMR
+  - Flink

+- **For event-driven, customer-facing applications**:
   - Lambda
+  - EventBridge
+  - DynamoDB
   - S3
+  - API Gateway

+- **For tasks more on the server-side spectrum**:
+  - EC2
+  - API Gateway
+  - VPC
-    - CloudWatch Logs
+  - IAM

+If I try really hard to name **top 5 services** that are universally useful across nearly any job, these would be:

+1. **IAM** (Identity and Access Management)
+2. **KMS** (Key Management Service)
+3. **Lambda**
+4. **S3**
+5. **CloudWatch Logs**

+---

+Hope you’ve learned something! 👋